 Nowadays, Perth is home to an enormous plastic cactus, the iconic boatshed, water fountains, a great summertime twilight hawkers market selling food from around the world, the cultural centre and so much more.

 The iconic boatshed at sunrise, just a short distance out of Perth.

 What is surprising about the city of Perth, is just how green it is.
 There’s an abundance of parks almost on every street corner.
 Even, slap bang, in the middle of the city centre are the gardens of the cultural centre and an eco-pond where we released frogs.
 Perth Gardens are located in the cultural centre, within the CBD.

 Blossoming flowers in the garden of the cultural centre.

-The region of Perth is divided by the Swan River, leaving the historical fishing port of Fremantle to the south and the enormous King Park to the North.
+The region of Perth is divided by the Swan River, leaving the historical fishing port of Fremantle to the south and the enormous King’s Park to the North.
 According to King’s Park website, the park is “the most visited tourist attraction in WA”.
 Not surprising really as it boasts 400 hectares of land or to put it another way, 4km of multiple green spaces.
-Can you believe that this goreous green space is within walking distance of the city centre!?
+Can you believe that this gorgeous green space is within walking distance of the city centre!?
 Literally perched on the hill, just above Perth City.
 If you need to see for yourself, here is their website.